About LSU Fall Fest

 LSU has been celebrating the holiday season since 1995.
 Formerly known as Candlelight Celebration, this event is now a collaborative initiative to promote all there is to do and see at LSU during the holiday season.

 Holiday on Campus is open to LSU students and the children of LSU students, faculty, and staff.
 Tickets are not required, but everyone should bring a Tiger Card LSU ID to obtain food items.
+Everyone is encouraged to bring new, unwrapped toys for the U.S. Marine Corps Toys for Tots or unperishable food items for the LSU Food Pantry.

 The President’s Late Night Breakfast is free and open to LSU students.
 Students should bring a Tiger Card LSU ID.